puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

 After you’ve installed the agent on the target node, you can configure it using [`puppet config set`][config_set].
 See [Configuring Agents](#Configuring-Agents) below.

+## About the Platform-Specific Install Script

+The `install.bash` script actually uses a secondary script to retrieve and install an agent package repo once it has detected the platform on which it is running.
+You can use this secondary script if you want to manually specify the platform of the agent packages.
+You can also use this script as an example or as the basis for your own custom scripts.

+The script can be found at `https://<master hostname>:8140/packages/current/<platform>.bash`, where `<platform>` uses the form `el-6-x86_64`.
+Platform names are the same as those used for the PE tarballs:

+     - el-{5, 6}-{i386, x86_64}
+     - debian-{6, 7}-{i386, amd64}
+     - ubuntu-{10.04, 12.04}-{i386, amd64}
+     - sles-11-{i386, x86_64}

+> **Warning**: If the Puppet master and agent differ in architecture and OS type/version, the correct `pe_repo` class for the agent must be assigned to the Puppet master node before running the script.
+If you have not added the correct agent class and run the script, you will get an error message returned by `curl` similar to, `the indirection name must be purely alphanumeric, not <'3.2.0-15-gd7f6fa6'>`.
+This error is safe to ignore, but you will need to be sure you add the correct `pe_repo` class for the agent to the Puppet master before running the script again.

-### Using the PE Agent Package Installation Script
+## Using the PE Agent Package Installation Script

 >**Note**: The `<master hostname>` portion of the installer script--as provided in the following examples--refers to the FQDN of the Puppet master.
 In a monolithic install, this is the same node on which you installed the Puppet master, console, and PuppetDB components; in a split install, this is the node you assigned to the Puppet master component.
 Note that if you've already logged into the console, you can find the exact script with the correct master hostname for your installation by clicking on **node requests** in the top right-hand corner of the console.
 (You do not need to have pending node requests to click.)

-#### Scenario 1: The OS/architecture of the Puppet master and the agent node are the same.
+### Scenario 1: The OS/architecture of the Puppet master and the agent node are the same.

 Simply SSH into the node where you want to install the PE agent, and run `curl -k https://<master hostname>:8140/packages/current/install.bash | sudo bash`.